Stabbath/ProMod/README.txt

 - The 2nd finale tank (not counting possible flow tanks) is now blocked, to makes finales shorter and more survivable.
 - Hard Rain 2 has multiple witches again, but with reduced health (only 500).
 - Hard Rain 1 only has 1 SMG and 1 pump shotgun in saferoom: to get more primary weapons players must go into the diner.
+- 4v4 configs now have 1 extra pill.
+- Added zombie bat.

 Other Changes:
-- Added witch_announce and a bunch of other small plugins that were popularly requested.
+- Added witch_announce and other small plugins that were popularly requested.
 - Removed l4d_tank_rush from whichever configs had it.
 - Converted from confogl+l4d2lib to lgofnoc.
 - Added CCT's spit damage blockers to the regular plugin.